The numbers behind 'Avengers: Infinity War' are, of course, insane

 "The final moments of Infinity War are haunting and impactful and mysterious," wrote Richard Roeper, a critic at the Chicago Sun-Times.

-"Infinity War," however, is not even the best-reviewed Marvel movie this year.
+And yet "Infinity War" is not even the best-reviewed Marvel movie this year.
 "Black Panther" currently holds a 96 percent rating, making it the best-reviewed movie of 2018 so far.